Hero image, slot “planning.design.hero” to be added

 Design

-Fifteen years of direct relationships across a global ecosystem of independent makers, firms, and brands — Italian leather, Brooklyn millwork, custom Nepali silk weaving, Parisian foundries, Manhattan drapery workshops.
-None of it mass-produced.
+Fifteen years of direct relationships across a global ecosystem of independent masters, firms, and brands, Italian leather, Brooklyn millwork, custom Nepali silk weaving, Parisian foundries, Manhattan drapery workshops.
+None of it mass produced.
 All of it attributable at the source.
-Sourced for your residence; recorded in the dossier.
+Sourced for your residence, recorded in the dossier.

 How IDist serves this.